 Why it matters

-- The murder of Charlie Kirk has intensified discussions on the labeling of conservative views as 'hateful', raising concerns about free speech.
+• The murder of Charlie Kirk has intensified discussions on political violence and the labeling of conservative views as 'hateful'.

-- Polling shows a significant portion of liberals view conservative statements on issues like transgenderism as hateful, highlighting a cultural divide.
+• Polling shows a significant divide, with many liberals viewing conservative statements on issues like transgenderism as hateful.

 What’s next

-- Expect further debates on free speech and hate speech in upcoming political forums and media discussions.
+• Expect further debates on political discourse and hate speech in upcoming political forums.